jtagusari/test/README.md

 ## About

 This is a QGIS plugin, which implements NoiseModelling (https://github.com/Universite-Gustave-Eiffel/NoiseModelling) and help estimate the health risks posed by (road traffic) noise.
+The author has also made an application to estimate the risk posed by noise from wind turbines.
+See https://gitlab.com/jtagusari/hrisk-wtn.

 ![](tutorial/result.png)

 Figure: Sound levels along a road in Sapporo city (see the Tutorial).

-The author has also made an application to estimate the risk posed by noise from wind turbines.
-See https://gitlab.com/jtagusari/hrisk-wtn .

 ## Features

 This plugin can

-- fetch geometries from OpenStreetMap, Shuttle Radar Topography Mission, and Vector Tiles (provided by the Geospatial Information Authority of Japan).
+- Fetch geometries from OpenStreetMap, Shuttle Radar Topography Mission, and Vector Tiles (provided by the Geospatial Information Authority of Japan).
-- predict sound levels by executing NoiseModelling, by executing the Java script (specified Java implementation is required).
+- Predict sound levels by executing NoiseModelling, by executing the Java script (specified Java implementation is required).
-- estimate health risks based on the predicted sound levels and expore-response relationships shown in the Environmental Noise Guidelines in European Region (WHO Regional Office for Europe).
+- Estimate health risks based on the predicted sound levels and expore-response relationships shown in the Environmental Noise Guidelines in European Region (WHO Regional Office for Europe).

-The scripts of NoiseModelling are not translated: this plugin executes them using shell command.
+The scripts of NoiseModelling are not translated: this plugin executes them using shell command and you can replace it with a newer version.
 At this moment, the operation of the plugin with NoiseModelling v4.0.2 is confirmed.
 (Not with v4.0.4)

 ## License